Dikchu: Transport

 Rangpo railway station is an under construction station 42 kilometres away from the town.

 Geography

 Located at 27.4016°N 88.5245°E in Gangtok district, topography is hilly with two river belts i.e river Teesta and river Dikchu.

 Climate

-It has a humid subtropical type of climate ranging from 2 °C in winter to 30 °C in summer.
+It has a humid subtropical climate ranging from 2 °C in winter to 30 °C in summer.
 It is normally dry in winter but rainfall occurs all year round.
-Monsoon season starts during the second week of June till September which is charectorised by heavy rainfall, landslides and dense fog can disrupt travel during this days.
+Monsoon season starts during the second week of June till September which is charactorised by heavy rainfall, landslides and dense fog can disrupt travel during these days.
 Average rainfall in a year ranges from 2800mm- 3000mm.
-Best time to visit here is during spring and autumn season when plenty of sunshine is available making it a pleasurable day but Violent afternoon thunderstorms are common during afternoon hours in pre monsoon(spring) and post monsoon(autumn) season with strong surface winds,hailstorms and heavy rainfall it is always advisable to look at weather forecast before planning such trips.

-Banking Facilities

-State Bank of India presently has one branch in Dikchu town in Sikkim.